 In its latest update, the FTC reiterates that there is no ambiguity: FTC rules apply to bloggers.
 It doesn’t matter whether anyone reads your blog.
 It doesn’t matter whether you get paid to blog.
 It doesn’t matter if it is merely a hobby.

 If you are a blogger, you must disclose every time you write about a product or service and you receive compensation or something of value from the provider of that product or service.
 This includes free product samples, meals, or any other item of value that is not generally available to all consumers.

 If a winery pours free tastes to all visitors, you do not have to disclose that you had free tastes.
-However, you got a free bottle, you must disclose.
+However, if you got a free bottle, you must disclose it.

 Where many people get mixed up is social media.
-The FTC does not distinguish between social media or a printed magazine or any other media.
+The FTC does not distinguish between types of media.
+A Facebook post, YouTube video or newspaper article all have the same regulations.
 This even includes within a 140-character tweet.
 But it’s not that difficult.
 The FTC website has a thorough guide that shows how to do this with as few as three characters.
 Google also has a simple guide for online reviews.